La Coupole

 Summary of Facts

-• La Coupole was built as a secret underground bunker during World War II.
+• La Coupole was a planned V-2 rocket launch site during World War II.

-• To get there, you can take a high-speed train to Calais and then a local bus or taxi to Helfaut.
+• Accessible via high-speed train to Calais, followed by a bus or taxi to Helfaut.

-• Local transportation options include walking, renting a bicycle, or using the local bus service.
+• Local transport options include walking, cycling, or using the bus service.

 Posted by